LDAP/AD Realm

 |---|---|

 - Test the connection.
-When the connection is successful, you will see a confirmation message as shown.
+If the connection is successful, you will see the confirmation message shown below.

 Add Security Group

-- Using this setting you can configure security group settings for LDAP/ Active Directory.
+- Using this setting, you can configure security group settings for LDAP or Active Directory.

 | Field | Description |